joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 Among the considered bet sizing strategies are flat betting (placing a fixed amount) and the Kelly bet (Kelly Criterion).
 From these, fractioned Kelly scenarios have been derived, including full-kelly, half-kelly, quarter-kelly, and eight-kelly.
 Further information about the Kelly Criterion can be found in Appendix 2.

 The preferred strategy aims for a positive and reasonable yield percentage, ideally falling within the range of 5% to 10%.
 Additionally, it seeks to maintain a reasonably high number of games for placing bets and a low level of bank variability.
 <br/><br/>
 <br/><br/>

 ## Results<a name="results"></a>

+the following are the results based on flat betting and fractioned kelly betting. the difference between the unconstrained and constrained simulations is that for the unconstrained simulations we consider all the bookmakers

 ### Uncontrained Simulations<a name="unconstrained"></a>
 #### Flat Betting<a name="unconstrained_fb"></a>